yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 for e in real(civInfo.cities[0].cityStats.currentCityStats.values):
 	print(e)
 	# Works.
-But yields only primitive JSON-serializable values and token strings, not wrappers.
+But yields only primitive JSON-serializable values and/or token strings, not wrappers.
 ```

 Because the elements yielded this way do not have equivalent paths in the Kotlin/JVM namespace, and are not foreign object wrappers, any complex objects will have to be assigned as token strings to a concrete path in order to do anything with them.